How to Deal with an Angry Partner: 8 Therapist-Approved Strategies

 8 Strategies for Dealing with an Angry Partner

-In this way, you de-escalate the situation.
-The ultimate goal of de-escalation is to lessen emotional intensity and redirect animosity toward increased cooperation.
+The ultimate goal of de-escalation is to reduce emotional intensity and redirect the conversation toward cooperation.

 2. Be Assertive and Respectful